Statutory Rape Defense by Waukesha Law Firm

 Under Chapter 948.02 of Wisconsin Legislature: First degree sexual assault of a child is charged when sexual contact between a legal adult and a minor age 12 or under might have taken place.

-- First degree sexual assault of a child is a class B felony punishable by up to 60 years in prison.
+- First degree sexual assault of a child causing no injury is a Class B felony punishable by up to 60 years in prison

-To make matters worse, genuinely believing he/she was younger than he or she claimed is not a viable defense option in the state of Wisconsin.
+To make matters worse, genuinely believing he/she was as old as he or she claimed is not a viable defense option in the state of Wisconsin.
 The good news is our Milwaukee sexual assault defense attorneys know how to help with these exact legal situations.